American football positions: Punter (P)

-The punter punts the ball in order to relinquish possession to the defensive team and to send the ball as far downfield as possible.
+The punter punts the ball to relinquish possession to the defensive team and to send the ball as far downfield as possible.
 This is usually done only on fourth down.
 The punter usually lines up 15 yards behind the line of scrimmage.
 However, this distance has to be shortened when it would result in being on or behind the end line.
 After receiving the snap, the punter drops the football and kicks, or punts, it through the air.

 Holder (H)

 The holder is usually positioned 7–8 yards from the line of scrimmage and holds the ball for the placekicker to kick.
 The player occupying this position is often a backup quarterback or a punter because of their good hands, feel for the ball, and experience taking snaps from a long snapper or center during plays from scrimmage.
 A holder is occasionally used on kickoffs if the weather or field conditions repeatedly cause the ball to fall off the tee.